holgerjs/documentation/Access_Azure_Linux_VM_with_PuTTY.md

 ## Extract Private Key

-Note that the key will be part of the state file in raedable text.
+Note that the key will be part of the state file in readible text.
 Since it is printed in one line, includes line breaks and is therefore difficult to extract manually, we could use a terraform [`output`](https://stackoverflow.com/questions/49743220/how-do-i-create-an-ssh-key-in-terraform) for extracting the key.
 [2]

 ```terraform
 output "tls_private_key" {